ThatRoyalBeast/ThatRoyalBeast/README.md

   <div align="center">
     <p>I bite, interact with extra caution.</p>
-    <p>Jealous with my favourite friends and favourite fictional characters.</p>
+    <p>Jealous with my close buddies and favourite fictional characters.</p>
-    <p>Platonically loving with friends i'm comfortable with.</p>
+    <p>Platonically loving & affectionate with friends i'm comfortable being like that with.</p>
     <p>Might follow you around like i'm your shadow if i'm content with you, just tell me if it makes you uncomfortable and i'll stop.</p>
-    <p>I push myself away from people at times.</p>
+    <p>I push myself away from people at times even if i like you.</p>
-    <p>Mixed signals if i don't know whether i like you or not.</p>
+    <p>Mixed signals when i don't know whether i like you or not.</p>
     <p>Realist, Open-minded, straightforward.<p>
     <p>I tend to take my sweet time, don't rush me.</p>
     <p>Often blunt and i don't care about a lot of things.<p>
-    <p>Respect matters a lot to me, not just towards me but towards others as well.<p>
+    <p>Respect matters a lot to me, not just towards me but towards others as well.</p>
+    <p>Most likely will not like you if you love blue as much as i do.</p>
     <p>Often apprehensive with friendships.</p>
-    <p>I am not afraid to tell you i don't like something.</p>
     <p>Tired all the time (sleepy boy, zzz).</p>
     <p>Manic episodes can happen.</p>
-    <p>Mood swings, this includes being snappy and hostile, i'm commonly frustrated/angry.</p>
+    <p>Mood swings, this includes being snappy and hostile, but i'm commonly frustrated/angry.</p>
-    <p>Laughing is rare for me, don't mistake this as you being unfunny.</p>
     <p>Late to all trending media, and more forgetful of them than not since i'm not active on social media.</p>
   </div>
 </details>